squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 A couple of new features (ability to use a theme rolled theme stored outside of the plugin!), some bug fixes and version bump for WP4.5

 = 0.3.5 =
-Minor bug-fix and version bump for WordPress 4.4
+Minor bugfix and version bump for WordPress 4.4

 = 0.3.4 =
-Emergency bug-fix to prevent stripping of paragraphs / breaks
+Emergency bugfix to prevent stripping of paragraphs / breaks

 = 0.3.3 =
 Version bump for WP 3.9 + introduction of icons in tabs